Donnie Eichar: Dead Mountain

 Eichar retraced the steps of the nine Russian hikers to try and reach a conclusion as to why the men and women had died, or what had killed them.
 His investigation was written into the book, Dead Mountain: The Untold True Story of the Dyatlov Pass Incident, and was released in 2013.
 The book received mainly positive reviews following its release.
-Good Reads had over 2,500 ratings of the book with an average score of 4 out of 5.